8x Maastricht squares with terraces

 Luster

 Luster is a trendy restaurant in the bustling centre of Maastricht, located on the charming Vrijthof square.
-More info on Luster
+More info about Luster

 Markt square